KerollisEmad/Daniels_Bootstrap/README.md

 ### 🧠 Description
 **Daniels** is a responsive **personal portfolio website** built using **HTML, CSS, and Bootstrap**.
-It showcases modern design, smooth layout, and elegant responsiveness — perfect for personal branding and web presentation.
+It showcases a clean, modern design and a smooth layout — perfect for personal branding and presenting web projects.

 ---